Monday, November 30, 2015

 Tuesday, November 24, 2015

-THE REVOLUTION OF 1830, CAPITALISTS' FORGOTTEN TRIUMPH
+THE REVOLUTION OF 1830, CAPITALISTS' NEGLECTED TRIUMPH

+That's not said.
 This schoolbook of 1966 presents a list of political facts that have no link with underlying issues.*

 *A translation appears at the end of the page.